 The first appointments will be made in the health sector, the economic block, the social sphere: the ministers of finance, health, and social services have been appointed.

-To the post ‘Secretary of State’ claim: ex-adviser to President Barack Obama on national security issues Susan Rice; former First Deputy Secretary of State Tony Blinken; another former undersecretary of state, diplomat William Burns.
+To ‘Secretary of State’ claim: ex-adviser to President Barack Obama on national security issues Susan Rice ; former First Deputy Secretary of State Tony Blinken ; another former undersecretary of state, diplomat William Burns.

-To the post of head of the Ministry of Finance Applicants: Federal Reserve Board Member Lael Brainard; ex-Deputy Finance Minister Sarah Bloom Raskin; retired Senator Elizabeth Warren (Massachusetts); former Fed Vice Chairman Roger Ferguson; another member of the Fed leadership, Rafael Bostic; Mellody Hobson, head of Ariel Investments.
+To of head of the Ministry of Finance Applicants: Federal Reserve Board Member Lael Brainard ; ex-Deputy Finance Minister Sarah Bloom Raskin ; retired Senator Elizabeth Warren (Massachusetts) ; former Fed Vice Chairman Roger Ferguson ; another member of the Fed leadership, Rafael Bostic; Mellody Hobson , head of Ariel Investments.

-The post of Attorney General – US Attorney General Want to Fight: Alabama Senator Doug Jones; California Attorney General Xavier Becerra; former Deputy Attorney General Sally Yates; and former Labor Secretary Tom Perez.
+of Attorney General – US Attorney General Want to Fight: Alabama Senator Doug Jones ; California Attorney General Xavier Becerra ; former Deputy Attorney General Sally Yates ; and former Labor Secretary Tom Perez .

-To the post of Secretary of Homeland Security Claims: Former Deputy Minister Alejandro Mallorcas and Xavier Becerra.
+To of Secretary of Homeland Security Claims: Former Deputy Minister Alejandro Mallorcas and Xavier Becerra .

 The transition team has been testing potential candidates for several months and will present possible options to Biden in the coming days.